RedstoneCoreDev/RedstoneCoreDev.github.io/README.md

 Boogle features a sleek and stylish search page that allows users to search the web in a unique and engaging way.
 The project includes:

-- **index.html**: The main HTML document that structures the Boogle search page, including the search bar and buttons.
+- **boogle.html**: The main HTML document that structures the Boogle search page, including the search bar and buttons.
-- **styles.css**: The CSS file that styles the page, providing a fancy appearance with custom colors, fonts, and layouts.
+- **boogle.css**: The CSS file that styles the page, providing a fancy appearance with custom colors, fonts, and layouts.
-- **script.js**: The JavaScript file that adds interactivity to the page, handling search submissions and animations.
+- **boogle.js**: The JavaScript file that adds interactivity to the page, handling search submissions and animations.
 - **assets/fonts**: A directory containing custom font files to enhance the typography of the Boogle page.
 - **assets/icons**: A directory for icon files used in the UI, such as buttons and other elements.